-9See Nelson (1999) and Trivedi and Zimmer (2007) for accessible introductions.
+21See Nelson (1999) and Trivedi and Zimmer (2007) for accessible introductions.

-The core problem of the simulations is to find the equilibrium wage at each level of ρ , τ and φ .
-We implement this computationally using the bisection method.
-A wage is accepted as a solution once labour demand relative to labour supply deviates by less than 0.001 from 1.
-Given any ρ , τ and φ and wage, the simulations involve computing the credit contracts for each of the 1000×10000 tuples for (a, θ) .
-In order to speed up the computation, we make use of the result that if a potential entrepreneur decides to become a worker at (a, θ) , all individuals with the same productivity and lower wealth will also choose to become workers.
+solution once labour demand relative to labor supply deviates by less than 0.001 from 1.
+Given any ρ , τ and φ and wage, the simulations involve computing the credit contracts for each of the 1000 × 10000 tuples for (a, θ).
+In order to speed up the computation, we make use of the result that if a potential entrepreneur decides to become a worker at (a, θ), all individuals with the same productivity and lower wealth will also choose to become workers.

-4 Results
+5 Results

 For the results that follow, we will consider an economy where the productivity distribution is based on the US and the wealth distribution on India as detailed in the previous section.
-The benchmark that we study has no correlation between wealth and productivity ($\rho=0$).
-For the core results presented here, we set $\lambda=1$ so that our US benchmark is 5% more productive than the economy that we are studying translating managerial effort into repayment success.
-We then set $\tau=1$ so that property rights to wealth are perfect, i.e. all wealth can be used as collateral.
+The benchmark that we study has no correlation between wealth and productivity ($\rho = 0$).
+For the core results presented here, we set $\lambda = 1$ so that our US benchmark is 5% more productive than the economy that we are studying translating managerial effort into repayment success.
+We then set $\tau = 1$ so that property rights to wealth are perfect, i.e. all wealth can be used as collateral.
 All of these assumptions will be maintained in what follows unless we explicitly state otherwise.
-Capital can be acquired by lenders at borrowing rate of 10% so that $\gamma=1.1$.
-In the first best, the marginal product of capital will be equal to this.
+Capital can be acquired by lenders at borrowing rate of 10% so that $\gamma = 1.1$.22 In the first best, the marginal product of capital will be equal to this.

-4.1 Credit Contracts
+5.1 Credit Contracts

 Baseline We begin by looking at credit contracts and capital allocation and how these vary with an entrepreneur's position in the wealth distribution.
 In all cases, we take a highly productive entrepreneur (at the 99th percent of the productivity distribution).
 Since around 5% of the population are entrepreneurs when there is full access to credit markets, this constitutes the top 20% in the distribution of entrepreneurial productivity and corresponds to a firm size of around 9 employees.
 This may still seem quite small.
 However, the firm-size distribution implied by the calibrated values is highly skewed.
 Such individuals are always active as entrepreneurs in our calibration even if they have little wealth and hence we do not need to worry about their occupational choice as we vary parameter values.
 In all cases, Figure 1 illustrates the outcome for different values of the parameter φ .
-Recall that $\phi = 0$ is the lowest level of competition and $\phi = 1$ is the highest.
-We also give the contracts for a middle level of competition: $\phi = 1/2$, half the surplus goes to the entrepreneur and half to the borrower.
+Recall that $\phi = 0$ is the lowest level of competition: $\phi = 1/2$, half the surplus goes to the entrepreneur and half to the borrower.
+Notice that throughout the horizontal axis refers to centiles of the wealth distribution, not absolute levels of wealth.
+Since the wealth distribution is highly skewed, absolute differences in wealth are fairly small for much of the lower end of the wealth distribution.

 When interpreting the figures that follow, it should be borne in mind that there are two effects of changing the level of competition.
 The first is a direct effect whereby the entrepreneur's share of the surplus varies.
-This affects the total amount of surplus to the extent that incentives
+This affects the total amount of surplus to the extent that incentives for managerial effort vary.
+The second is a general equilibrium effect of competition.
+Changing competition affects aggregate labor demand, L_D and hence wages thus also changing entrepreneurial profits.